Being Blackmailed for Money on Facebook? Here's What to Do

 Keep in mind that if the account is closed, it won't be possible to file a blackmail report.
 As such it is best to report the case immediately.

-IMPORTANT: If the case is complex and you've been involved with multiple (10 or more) "romantic relationships" online that exposed your identity, you may want to reach out for help directly as this can be quite time consuming to fix and will be incredibly difficult to do if you close your Facebook account.
+IMPORTANT: If the case is complex and you've been involved with multiple (5 or more) "romantic relationships" online that exposed your identity, you may want to reach out to me for help directly as this can be quite time consuming to fix.
+It will also be incredibly difficult to do if you close your Facebook account prior to reaching out to me, though it can be done.
 When in doubt, contact me directly.

 Additional Information